SuperVK/sparse-image-repr-bep/bep.typ

 $qed$

 And thus we can see that the parametrization is still surjective with $s_3 = 0$ for 0-th order Gaussians and other radially symmetric wavelets.
-We can therefore remove this in the parameter space $V equiv RR^5$.
+We can therefore remove this in the parameter space $V equiv RR^5$ if we only use the 0-th order Gaussian or other radially symmetric wavelets.
 We can still map this using $psi$, however, this will no longer map to $Aff^+$, but a subset of that where there exists no shearing.
 This subset is not a group.

 #corollary[